featurebyte/featurebyte/docs/about/concepts/feature_governance.md

 Once the column has been used to create a feature, users are required to create a plan and submit this plan for approval.
 The plan is created from a data source by specifying the desired updates.

-From the plan, users can list Feature versions with inappropriate cleaning steps setting and Feature List versions that include affected feature versions.
+From the plan, users can list Feature versions with inappropriate cleaning steps setting and affected Feature List versions.

-By default, the creation of a new feature version is recommended.
-The user can however choose to overwrite the current version.
-To help users evaluate the impact of the changes, users can materialize the features before and after change by selecting an observation set.
+By default, the creation of new feature versions is recommended.
+The user can however choose to overwrite current versions.
+To help users evaluate the impact of the changes, users can materialize the affected features before and after change by selecting an observation set.

 Once the new cleaning steps settings are defined for every affected feature version, the plan can be submitted.
 Once the plan is approved, it is applied to the data source and new feature versions are created accordingly.

 If the option of a new feature version creation is chosen, the new version inherits from the current readiness of the older version and the old version is automatically deprecated.
 If the old version is the default version of the feature, the new version becomes the default version.

-### Feature List versioning
+### Feature List Versioning
 FeatureByte supports Feature List Versioning.
 3 modes can be used:

 * “auto”: a new version of the Feature List is triggered by changes in version of the features in the list.
 The new default version of the Feature List then uses the current default versions of its features.